Bow Street, Ceredigion: Transport

 Bow Street railway station on the Cambrian Line reopened in February 2021 following its closure in 1965 under the Beeching axe.
 Plans for the station to be reinstated were first published in July 2016 and approved in August 2017, and work had started by January 2020 with the new station initially planned to be opened later that year, but it actually opened on 14 February 2021.

 A road leads down to Llandre and Borth on the coast.
 To the south is Comins Coch and to the east, Plas Gogerddan.

+Climate

 Tornado

 In the early hours of 28 November 2006, the village was struck by a tornado, that was rated T3 on the TORRO Scale.
 This caused structural damage to more than 20 houses, as well as uprooting trees, and damaging power-lines, caravans and a railway bridge.
 No injuries were reported.
 Some papers caught up in the tornado were found a week later, 20 mi away in the village of Corris.